Jovan Subotić

-Jovan Subotić (1817–1886) was a Serbian lawyer, writer, politician and academic.
+Jovan Subotić (30 January 1817 – 16 January 1886) was a Serbian lawyer, writer, politician and academic.
+An ardent Serbian and pan-Slavic patriot, Subotić was a delegate to the first Slavic Congress of 1848 and was a prominent Serb representative in the Habsburg monarchy.

 Biography

-Jovan Subotić was born at Dobrinci in Srem on 30 January 1817.
-After completing his high school (gymnasium) education in Sremski Karlovci and Segedin, he proceeded in 1833 to the University of Pest (now the University of Budapest).
+Jovan Subotić was born in the village of Dobrinci in Srem on 30 January 1817.
+After completing his high school (gymnasium) education in Sremski Karlovci and Segedin, he proceeded in 1833 to the University of Pest.
 He was among the most popular students of his time and served as president of the Serbian Students' Union.
 Before going to the university he had published some verses, and while still at the university put forth a book of collected poems under the title of Lira in 1837, and in 1843 another volume of poems entitled Bosilj.
 In 1840 he left the University of Pest with two doctorate degrees, one in philosophy (1836) and another in jurisprudence (1840).
 He then settled in Pest where he opened a law practice; and began contributing regularly to Srbski Narodni list.

-Ljetopis was by then well established as a quarterly and, because it had only two editors during this period, was much more stable.
+The Serbski letopis, later renamed Letopis Matice srpske (Annals of the Matica Srpska) was by then well established as a quarterly and, because it had only two editors during this period, was much more stable.
 Teodor Pavlović remained as editor until he became ill in 1842.
 He was succeeded by Subotić for the period 1842–1853.
-Ljetopis improved considerably under Subotić's leadership.
+Letopis improved considerably under Subotić's leadership.

 Also, Subotić took additional duties as state censor for Serbian and Romanian publications; and got heavily involved in politics.
 The private collection of Sava Tekelija's 4,000 books was moved from Arad to Budapest on 30 March 1843, the Library of Matica Srpska became the largest Serbian library outside of Serbia.
-Subotić directed the Library from 1842 and 1843, and in 1842 he began publishing the first Serbian current bibliography in "Ljetopis."
+Subotić directed the Library from 1842 and 1843, and in 1842 he began publishing the first Serbian current bibliography in "Letopis."
 He prepared this bibliography with the idea that the Library should be the book center for Serbs living in Hungarian-occupied Serbian territory.